agisga/grpSLOPE/_posts/2016-2-12-basic-usage.md

 0 0 1 1 1 2 1 0 0 0
 - - - - - - - - - -

-We divide the predictors into 100 groups of sizes from ranging from 3 to 7.
+We divide the predictors into 100 groups of sizes ranging from 3 to 7.

 {% highlight r %}